 Everything is in a body – whether it’s a dog, cat, horse, pig, human, doesn’t matter – for a reason.
 As I said before, the anal glands are so important to how your dog views the world and communicates with other animals.
 Just removing something because it’s a “pain in the ass” (literally) is completely not my philosophy.

-You don’t want to risk your dog getting a tumor, from it constantly being inflamed and constantly being manually expressed, so there is some relevance to this, but in general, no I don’t agree with removing them.
-In my 20 years of practice we never had a patient who we were not able to help recover, even from reoccurring chronic issues.
-Therefore we never had a patient who had to have them removed.
+You don’t want to risk your dog getting a tumor from them constantly being inflamed and constantly being manually expressed, so there is some relevance to this, but in general, no I don’t agree with removing them.
+In my 20 years of practice we never had a patient who we were unable to help recover, even from reoccurring chronic issues.
+Therefore, we never had a patient who had to have them removed.
 In my opinion, I would do everything in my power to prevent removal.

 With a little love and attention, you can support your animal’s communication and overall health while protecting the glands and preventing anal gland issues from happening.